oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 }

 ```
-All of those fields are mandatory, and we'll find the values for them soon.
+All of those fields are mandatory, and you will fill out the missing values in the next steps.
 The `org_name` will come from the URL of your Okta Developer Account, and the `client_id` and `private_key` will come from the App Integration.

 Scopes describe categories of changes that Terraform is allowed to make with the Okta Provider.
 This list of scopes will appear twice: Once here in the provider definition, and again in the Okta App Integration.
+The 3 scopes provided will be enough to do the exercises in this workshop.
 Later on, you can explore what would happen if the scopes had been set up wrong at this step.

 # Create the Okta App Integration

-Now in a web browser I'll log in to my Okta Developer Account at developer.okta.com.
+Now in a web browser I'll log in to my Okta Developer Account at [developer.okta.com](developer.okta.com).
 If you don't have an account yet, now is a great time to create one.
 Developer accounts are a safe place to experiment without the risk of accidentally changing your production infrastructure.
+Developer accounts don't have a time limit, so you can always test your code before taking it to production.

 After logging in to your Developer Account, note the landing page URL.
 It looks like `https://dev-1234567890-admin.okta.com/admin/getting-started`.
 Everything after `https://` and before `-admin` is your `org_name`, and can be copied and pasted into your Terraform provider definition in `main.tf`.